PrachiRattan/recipe-finder/README.md

+You can view the live demo of the app here: https://recipe-finder-iywv.onrender.com

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.